vkbo/novelWriter/README.md

 The Releases page has a `.deb` package that should install on Mint, Ubuntu and Debian.

 You can also use the novelWriter [PPA](https://launchpad.net/~vkbo/+archive/ubuntu/novelwriter).
-For more details, check the [Linux](https://novelwriter.readthedocs.io/en/latest/setup_linux.html) setup chapter in the documentation.
+For more details, check the [Getting STarted](https://novelwriter.readthedocs.io/en/latest/int_started.html) section in the documentation.

 ### Windows 10+